near-ndc/widget-specs/NDC-academy.md

-# Community Spec
+# NDC Academy Spec

-The Community spec is a collaborative community-led effort to create a functional specification for a widget to be developed.
+This community-driven spec is a collaborative community-led effort to create a functional specification for a widget to be developed.
 The goal is to bring clarity and alignment to the deliverables for developers to deliver a functional widget that meets the requirements.

 # Overview
 Describe the widget in one sentence.